AnilBK/ANIL/README.md

 - **[preprocess_2.py](preprocess_2.py)**: The actual compiler and code generator.

-- **[batch_compile.py](batch_compile.py)**: Compiles all the CPL files one by one.
+- **[batch_compile.py](batch_compile.py)**: Compiles all the ANIL files one by one.
 Used to verify if the changes made to the compiler doesn't break existing functionality.

 ---